STEM-Gems

 The STEM-Gems program uses data-based retention strategies to help historically at-risk undergraduates on their way towards a degree from the Hajim School of Engineering and Applied Sciences.

-Students in the STEM-Gems program get help from both academic counselors and Hajim School graduate students who reach out to undergraduates even before they get to campus through the Early Connections Opportunity (ECO) program and through a targeted communications plan over the course of students’ undergraduate tenure.
+Students in the STEM-Gems program get help from both academic counselors and Hajim School graduate students who reach out to undergraduates even before they get to campus through the Early Connections Opportunity (ECO) program and through a targeted communications plan over the course of the students’ undergraduate tenure.

-In addition to helping with personalized academic interventions for STEM-Gem students, the STEM-Gem coordinator also studies performance in introductory chemistry, math, engineering, and physics courses.
+In addition to helping with personalized academic interventions for STEM-Gem students, the STEM-Gem coordinator also studies the students' performance in introductory chemistry, math, engineering, and physics courses.
 Through this analysis, the Hajim School has been able to forge relationships with these academic departments to address both positive progress of individuals and coordinate appropriate course placement when applicable.

 We help STEM-Gem students achieve success by assisting them with: